 The Health Benefits of Glucose Oxidase

-1. Acts as a Natural Preservative and Probiotic Support
+1. Probiotic Support

-In a study published in the Journal of Dairy Science, it was shown that glucose oxidase can offer a potential alternative to chemical additives for increased survival of probiotic flora in yogurt.
+In a study published in the Journal of Dairy Science, it was shown that, due to its oxidation properties, glucose oxidase offers an alternative to chemical additives to increase survival of probiotic flora in yogurt.

-2. Help for Diabetics
+2. Acts as a Biosensor for Diabetics

-3. May Have Natural Activity Against Harmful Organisms
+3. Resists Harmful Organisms

 How to Read the Units of Measurement for Glucose Oxidase

-Where Can I Find The Best Source of Glucose Oxidase?
+Where Can I Find the Best Source of Glucose Oxidase?

 VeganZyme may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.

-- Coulthard CE, Michaelis R, Short WF, Sykes G. Notatin: an anti-bacterial glucose-aerodehydrogenase from Penicillium notatum Westling and Penicillium resticulosum sp. nov.
+- Coulthard CE, et al. "Notatin: an anti-bacterial glucose-aerodehydrogenase from Penicillium notatum Westling and Penicillium resticulosum sp nov."
 Biochem J. 1945;39(1):24-36.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.